Stablecoins, $CRCL, and Cardano...

 - Hedge against inflation

-- Another options for investors seeking tangible asset-backed tokens
+- Another option for investors seeking tangible asset-backed tokens

 Cons: